a

 USGS Topo Map Meiss Roadless Area

-Echo Summit: Long Distance Backpacker Options
+Long Distance Backpacker Options

-Echo Summit is one of your potential trailheads for long distance backpacking South towards Yosemite and on to the John Muir Trail to Mount Whitney.
-The Echo Summit trailhead also offers many medium distance hiking trips to the mountain passes which cross the Sierras to the South.
-There are also many short distance backpacking trips South into the Meiss Roadless Area that you can explore.
+Echo Summit is one of our potential trailheads for long distance backpacking South towards Yosemite and on to the John Muir Trail South to Mount Whitney.

-Echo Summit: Medium distance Backpacking Trips
+Medium distance Backpacking Trips

-From Echo Summit you can craft many fine medium distance backpacking trips South.
-If you are headed North, you would be better served using the Echo Lake Trailhead, which is the main Southern access point North into the Desolation Wilderness along the Northbound Pacific Crest, Tahoe Rim, and Tahoe to Yosemite routes.
-Echo Lake is two miles to the North of Echo Summit.
+From Echo Summit we can craft many fine medium distance backpacking trips South.
+If we are headed North, we would be better served using the Lower Echo Lake Trailhead, which is the main Southern access point North into the South end of the Desolation Wilderness along the Northbound Pacific Crest, Tahoe Rim, and Tahoe to Yosemite routes.

-Basic Southbound long distance trips from Echo Summit include Echo Summit to Ebbetts Pass at 38.78 miles, Echo Summit to Sonora Pass at 68.22 miles, and Echo Summit to Tuolumne Meadows, measuring in at 142.02 miles along the Pacific Crest Trail route.
+Echo Summit to Tuolumne Meadows, measuring in at 142.02 miles along the Pacific Crest Trail route.

-Echo Summit: Short distance Backpacking Trips
+Short distance Backpacking Trips

 Overall

-The Meiss Roadless area is an excellent hiking and backpacking location that offers intermediate backpackers an excellent introduction into High Sierra Backpacking.
-This is a great place to get your gear and legs together at the beginning of the backpacking season.
+The Meiss Roadless area is an excellent hiking and backpacking location that offers intermediate-skilled backpackers an excellent introduction into High Sierra Backpacking.

 The elevation is high, but not too high.
 The distances between trailheads are not too long, nor too short.
-The terrain is challenging, but all the difficult sections are just a few miles long, and all lead us to Meiss Meadow, a huge almost-flat meadow that sits below the Southern corner of the mountains making up the Tahoe Basin.
+The terrain is challenging, but all the difficult sections are just a few miles long, and all lead us to Meiss Meadow, a huge almost-flat meadow that sits below the Southern corner of the mountains making up the bottom of the Tahoe Basin.
 Meiss Meadow is namesake and the center of the Meiss Country Roadless Area.

-7.5 Backpacking Topo Map: Echo Summit to Carson Pass
+Echo Summit to Carson Pass

-30 min Topo hiking Map: Echo Summit to Carson Gap
+Echo Summit to Carson Gap

 Backpacking Trail Guide